Potato-Miyaw/Information-Retrieval-using-Bernoulli-Process/README.md

 *	Ensure that the necessary libraries (re, math, and tkinter) are installed and available for your Python environment.
 *	If you encounter issues while loading files, make sure the files are in the correct format (plain text) and accessible by the application.

+## Future Developments
+*	This project was done as an assignment in my university for the course Information Extraction and Retrieval and as a result was made without using a proper framework.
+*	This project will soon be implemented using a different framework such as PyQt or Django.